arminmoin/ML-Quadrat/README.md

 2. Label Propagation, see the [Scikit-Learn API doc](https://scikit-learn.org/stable/modules/generated/sklearn.semi_supervised.LabelPropagation.html)
 3. Label Spreading, see the [Scikit-Learn API doc](https://scikit-learn.org/stable/modules/generated/sklearn.semi_supervised.LabelSpreading.html)

-**Note:** Obviously, not every ML model_algorithm is implemented in every ML library/framework.
+**Note:** Obviously, not every ML method (model_algorithm) is implemented in every ML library/framework.
 The ML libraries/frameworks, which are supported for the code generation for each of the above-mentioned choices for the ML model_algorithm are mentioned in front of them as links (see above).
 Hence, you should either avoid mentioning the annotation @dalib, so that the default choice for the ML model_algorithm is set (see the default option for the ML library/framework marked as "(default)", e.g., for the Multi-Layer Perceptron (MLP) above), or you should set the annotation @dalib to the auto mode: @dalib "auto", or you should specify the correct choice, e.g., in the case of the Multi-Layer Perceptron (MLP) the annotation can be set to either @dalib "scikit-learn" or @dalib "keras-tensorflow".
 If you are not certain, please do not specify any library/framework manually.

 (xv) **training_results:** This parameter sets the path to the text file that shall log the training and the possible re-trainings of the ML model.
 It is recommended to start the path with "data/", so that the training log text file is created in the data directory.
 Note that the serialized objects (e.g., the trained ML models) are stored in a directory, called "pickles" under src/python-scripts/ (in the case of the python_java code generator) or "objects" under src/ (in the case of the pure java code generator).
 The majority of them have the Python Pickle or the Java Byte Stream types, respectively.
 However, some of them are in other formats.
 For instance, the weights of the Keras ML model parameters are stored in the Hierarchical Data Format (HDF) version 5 (HDF5) with the .h5 file name extension.
 If you want to completely restart an IoT service and remove all its stored data and configurations, you must delete all the files in the pickles/objects directory, which resides in the **src** directory (not in the **target** directory) in the Maven root.
 Note that running "mvn clean" will not affect the contents of the src directory of Maven, but only the target directory.